toolness/fancy-friday/README.md

 top few pixels of its content will be obscured by the time bar that the metagame overlays atop it.
 The default height of this time bar is 8 pixels.

+## Tinygame API

+`contrib/tinygame.js` is a standalone library with no dependencies that wraps the Embedded Microgame API in an easy-to-use interface, while providing some development affordances that make it easier to develop microgames.

+If the page using `tinygame.js` either doesn't set a `playTime` querystring argument or has the `dev` querystring argument set to `1`, then Tinygame enables development mode, which displays a time bar at the top of the page and simulates the major events that are sent to microgames by a metagame.
+This allows microgames to be developed without a parent metagame.

+### Tinygame.playTime

+The number of seconds the player has to play the microgame.
+Read-only.

+### Tinygame.endingTime

+The number of seconds the microgame has to show an ending sequence.
+Read-only.

+### Tinygame.onplay

+Assign a function to this property, and it will be called when the player has started playing the microgame.

+### Tinygame.onoutoftime

+Assign a function to this property, and it will be called when the player runs out of time.

+### Tinygame.end([score])

+This will end the microgame, optionally setting the player's score.

+### Tinygame.win()

+Shorthand for `Tinygame.end(1)`.

+### Tinygame.lose()

+Shorthand for `Tinygame.end(0)`.

   [WarioWare]: http://en.wikipedia.org/wiki/Wario_%28franchise%29#WarioWare_series
   [sandbox]: http://www.html5rocks.com/en/tutorials/security/sandboxed-iframes/